Atmosphere of Jupiter: Vertical structure

 Vertical structure of the atmosphere of Jupiter.
 Note that the temperature drops together with altitude above the tropopause.
 The Galileo atmospheric probe stopped transmitting at a depth of 132 km below the 1 bar "surface" of Jupiter.

 The atmosphere of Jupiter is classified into four layers, by increasing altitude: the troposphere, stratosphere, thermosphere and exosphere.
 Unlike the Earth's atmosphere, Jupiter's lacks a mesosphere.
 Jupiter does not have a solid surface, and the lowest atmospheric layer, the troposphere, smoothly transitions into the planet's fluid interior.
 This is a result of having temperatures and the pressures well above those of the critical points for hydrogen and helium, meaning that there is no sharp boundary between gas and liquid phases.
 Hydrogen is considered a supercritical fluid when the temperature is above 33 K and the pressure is above 13 bar.

-Since the lower boundary of the atmosphere is ill-defined, the pressure level of 10 bars, at an altitude of about 90 km below 1 bar with a temperature of around 340 K, is commonly treated as the base of the troposphere.
+Since the lower boundary of the atmosphere is ill-defined, the pressure level of 10 bar, at an altitude of about 90 km below 1 bar with a temperature of around 340 K, is commonly treated as the base of the troposphere.
 In scientific literature, the 1 bar pressure level is usually chosen as a zero point for altitudes—a "surface" of Jupiter.
 As is generally the case, the top atmospheric layer, the exosphere, does not have a specific upper boundary.
 The density gradually decreases until it smoothly transitions into the interplanetary medium approximately 5,000 km above the "surface".

 The vertical temperature gradients in the Jovian atmosphere are similar to those of the atmosphere of Earth.
 The temperature of the troposphere decreases with height until it reaches a minimum at the tropopause, which is the boundary between the troposphere and stratosphere.
 On Jupiter, the tropopause is approximately 50 km above the visible clouds (or 1 bar level).
-The pressure and temperature at the tropopause are about 0.1 bar and 110 K. (This gives a drop of 340−110=230 °C over 90+50=140 km.
-The adiabatic lapse rate on Earth is around 9.8 °C per km.
+The pressure and temperature at the tropopause are about 0.1 bar and 110 K. (This gives a drop of 340 − 110 = 230 °C, over 90 + 50 = 140 km.
+The adiabatic lapse rate on Earth is around 9.8 km.
 The adiabatic lapse rate is proportional to the average molecular weight and the gravitational force.
 The latter is about 2.5 times stronger than on Earth, but the average molecular weight is about 15 times less.)
 In the stratosphere, the temperatures rise to about 200 K at the transition into the thermosphere, at an altitude and pressure of around 320 km and 1 μbar.
 In the thermosphere, temperatures continue to rise, eventually reaching 1000 K at about 1000 km, where pressure is about 1 nbar.